rainlanguage/docs.rainprotocol.xyz/docs/language-design.md

 This is a similar (but different) problem to the implementation (or lack) of macros in languages.
 A macro is code that creates or modifies other code.
 The more syntax and lexical structure that exists in some language, the more difficult macros become.
 We can see this by comparing the process of writing macros in e.g. [Rust](https://doc.rust-lang.org/reference/procedural-macros.html) vs. [Clojure](https://clojure.org/reference/macros).

 I don't expect the reader of this document to have significant experience writing macros across (m)any languages.
 The summary is that the more regular (simpler) the structure of a language, the fewer edge cases that need to be handled when writing code _about_ code, so the easier and less buggy it is to manipulate the code.
+Similarly we can reduce the need for and improve the implementation of metadata for highly regular code that focuses on small chunks of calculations that build up to an overall intended final outcome.

 For that (and other) reason(s) we adopt a [forth-y](https://en.wikipedia.org/wiki/Forth_(programming_language)) slash [lisp-y](https://en.wikipedia.org/wiki/Lisp_(programming_language)) slash [spreadsheet-y](https://en.wikipedia.org/wiki/OpenFormula) syntax for Rainlang.